KAIST-CS220/2021s-project/README.md

 ### Grading

 If your code can pass all the tests, you get 90%.
-If your code can pass extra test cases (currently hidden to students), then you get 95%.
+If your code can pass extra test cases (currently hidden from students), then you get 95%.
 The rest 5% is based on the readability of your code.
 Particularly, we expect that your code is properly commented.

+### FAQs

+##### Do I need to consider negative integers?

+No. Just encode positive integers and zero using the Church encoding you learned in the class.

+##### Do I need to modify the parser?

+No. The current parser is to showcase that a simple REPL-like program can be written with monadic parser combinators.
+However, we don't expect you to improve the parser.
+Of course, you can modify it for your own practice.